 Once you have selected your nonprofit web design agency, you will want to meet with them to set project milestones for your website.
 If the agency is located in a different province or state, you can set up an online meeting with tools like UberConference.

 Come prepared to the meeting with your objectives, sitemap, examples of your favorite website designs, and your wish-list for website features.
 Together, you and the web design agency can set milestones and create a timeline for your website project.
-Many larger nonprofits and associations have stringent approval processes, so ensure that you leave sufficient time in your timeline to go through these approvals.
+Many larger nonprofits have stringent approval processes, so ensure that you leave sufficient time in your timeline to go through these approvals.

 A great nonprofit web design agency will be concerned with more than just the design.
 They will ask questions about your cause and help you create a growth strategy for your website.
 At Morweb, we will set up an initial “discovery meeting” with each of our new clients.
 In this meeting, we will go through our discovery documents to get to know the organization, learn more about their cause, go through the site plan, and develop a content strategy for their website.